 3 BIGGEST MISTAKES NEW YORK DRIVERS MAKE WHEN GETTING A TRAFFIC TICKET

-Now is the perfect time to clean up your driving record so that you can start the Fall season without unpaid traffic tickets looming over you.
-It is also a good time to gain some understanding about what you should never do when pulled over by a traffic cop.
-Here are the biggest mistakes I see people make when it comes to getting a traffic ticket:
+Now is the perfect time to "spring clean" your driving record!
+Part of the reason people delay responding to traffic tickets is that they are uncertain about what to do.
+Here are the 3 biggest mistakes I see people make when it comes to getting a traffic ticket:

-1. PLEADING GUILTY TO THE VIOLATION.
-There is almost no negative consequence that can result in pleading not guilty to a traffic ticket.
+PLEADING GUILTY TO THE VIOLATION There are no negative consequences that can result from pleading not guilty to a traffic ticket.
 The best way to do this is to hire an experienced traffic attorney.
 Outside of New York City, a traffic lawyer can negotiate on your behalf with the Town Attorney or local Police Department for a favorable plea bargain—which often results in a no-point violation.
 Within New York City, a traffic lawyer can represent you at a hearing and question the police officer and present evidence in your favor.
 The likely result of eliminating or reducing points on your license is well worth the lawyer’s fee, as it will keep your car insurance rates low.
-It will also help you maintain a clean driving record, which is important for future employment, college acceptances, credit ratings, and much more.
+It will also help you maintain a clean driving record, which is important for future employment, college acceptances, credit ratings, and much more..